All Episodes

 Believe me, it's not true.

-And most of the guys, you know, you want to avoid that, unless it's absolutely necessary, you want to avoid it.
+And most of the guys, you know, you want to avoid that unless it's absolutely necessary.

-Unfortunately, a lot of these foolish guys on tape, you hear them threatening people, and I'll break your legs and I'll do this because they're just not smart.
+Unfortunately, a lot of these foolish guys on tape, you hear them threatening people and I'll break your legs and I'll do this because they're just not smart.

-And it gives the impression that that's what we're doing on a daily basis because guys just they talk more than they they act.
+And it gives the impression that that's what we're doing on a daily basis because guys just they talk more than they act.

-I walked away from the life because it is a bad life, but most of the time, you know, here's the way you justify it, Myron.
+But most of the time, you know, here's the way you justify it, Myron.

 So we understand that going in.